 Child benefit (přídavek na dítě) is another useful social benefit available through the State Social Support.
 It is a basic and long-term social benefit granted to families with lower income and dependent children.
 Family benefits (namely parental and child benefits) have undergone changes which, thanks to a higher income limit, enable more families to draw the allocated money.
 Families that start drawing the benefit need to reapply on a regular basis, every 3 months.

 When it comes to its accessibility for foreign parents and their children, all those entitled for parental benefit can apply in case they also meet the following general requirements:

 - a dependent child up to the age of 26 years,

-- living in a family with an income of less than 3.4 times the family’s living minimum.
+- living in a family/household with a monthly total (both parents) net income of less than 3.4 times the family’s living minimum (about 3.4 x 10 000).

 - at least one of the parents needs to be economically active (employed or self-employed) or getting a benefit replacing their income.